ITGuys-RO/itguys.ro/README.md

 ## Project Description

-This project is a coming soon page for itguys.ro.
+This project is the main page for itguys.ro.
 It includes a countdown timer, smooth scrolling, and an image carousel.
 The page is built using HTML, CSS, and JavaScript, and it utilizes several libraries and plugins for enhanced functionality.

 ## Features

-- **Smooth Scrolling**: Smooth scrolling effect for navigation links.
 - **Countdown Timer**: A countdown timer to a specified date.
-- **Owl Carousel**: An image carousel for displaying comments or other content.
-- **Scrollspy**: Animations triggered on scroll.

 ## Technologies Used